The Evolution of Conan the Barbarian

 jurassic gorilla Icon

-In the 1950s, fans of Howard’s Conan began compiling the original stories in small press hardback books with print runs of a few thousand copies.
-Conan of the 50s physical appearance was apparently adapted from the original Weird Tales’ artists depiction with an added Roman flare.
+In the 1950s, fans of Howard’s Conan stories began compiling the original tales into small press hardback books with limited print runs.
+During this era, the physical depiction of Conan retained elements of the original Weird Tales illustrations but also incorporated a Roman influence.

 Gorilla at Large